 The UV rays concentration at high altitudes is very high.
 Make sure to apply sunscreen to exposed parts of your body like your face, arms, and legs to protect yourself from these harmful rays.

 The risks of altitude sickness tend to rise above the elevation of 3,500 meters.
 Therefore, you need to stay alert for symptoms like headaches, difficulty in breathing, or paleness of the face.
 Apply a few preventive measures if such symptoms appear.

 In any case, the best preventive measure for altitude sickness is ascending at a slow and steady pace.
 Carry Diamox tablets just in case the symptoms start getting worse.
 This drug helps to prevent altitude-related illnesses.

 Starting from 60 meters at Jhapa to 8,848 meters at the top of Everest, Nepal holds an enormous altitude range within a relatively small area.
-This variation has offered Nepal with some of the best trekking routes in the world.
+This variation has offered Nepal some of the best trekking routes in the world.